-Bullet journal stencils are a handy thing when it comes to make beautiful bujo spreads quickly!
+Bullet journal stencils are a handy thing when it comes to making beautiful bujo spreads quickly!
 On Amazon you will find some of the best bullet journal stencils.

-If you don’t have hours to decorate your pages but don’t want to compromise in the look, I totally recommend you to get a nice bullet journal stencil set.
+If you don’t have hours to decorate your pages but don’t want to compromise on the look, I totally recommend you try a nice bullet journal stencil set.

-So in this article I am going to show you all the steps I took to make my own stencil for Bullet Journal.
-I will be cutting stencils by hand, so no cutting machine required!
-Keep reading!
+So in this article, I am going to show you all the steps I took to make my own stencil for Bullet Journal.
+I will be cutting stencils by hand, so no cutting machine is required!
+Keep reading to find out more!

 DIY bullet journal stencil tutorial